Weak and strong no-arbitrage conditions for continuous financial markets: No Arbitrage of the First Kind

 \begin{Cor} Let $V:=V(1,\theta)$ be a $P$-a.s. strictly positive portfolio process, for some $\theta\in\A_1$.
 The NA1 condition holds (for $S$) if and only if the NA1 condition holds for $(S/V,1/V)$. \end{Cor} \begin{proof} Due to Theorem \ref{NUPBR}, it suffices to show that $\D\neq\emptyset$ if and only if there exists a martingale deflator for $(S/V,1/V)$.
 If $Z\in\D\neq\emptyset$, Lemma \ref{sigma} implies that $Z':=ZV$ is a strictly positive local martingale with $Z'_0=1$.
 Since $Z'(S/V,1/V)=Z(S,1)\in\Mloc$, this shows that $Z'$ is a martingale deflator for $(S/V,1/V)$.
 Conversely, if $Z'$ is a martingale deflator for $(S/V,1/V)$ then $Z:=Z'/V$ is a strictly positive local martingale with $Z_0=1$ and $ZS=Z'S/V\in\Mloc$, meaning that $Z\in\D$. \end{proof}

 The next lemma describes the general structure of all martingale deflators.
-The result goes back to \cite{S2} and \cite{CS}, but we give a short proof in the Appendix for the sake of completeness.
+The result goes back to \cite{CS} and \cite{S2} (compare also with \cite{AS0}, Theorem 5), but we give a short proof in the Appendix for the sake of completeness\footnote{Actually, in the one-dimensional case, an analogous result can already be found in \cite{YY} (see also \cite{Jacod}, Theorem 6.11).}.

 \begin{Lem} Suppose that any (and, consequently, all) of the NA1, NUPBR and NCT conditions holds.
 Then every martingale deflator $Z=(Z_t)_{0\leq t \leq T}$ admits the following representation:

 for some $N=(N_t)_{0\leq t \leq T}\in\mMloc$ with $N_0=0$, $\langle N,M\rangle=0$ and $\Delta N>-1$ $P$-a.s. and where the process $\hatZ$ is defined as in Proposition \ref{weakdfl}. \end{Lem}